LLM Reference

 The capability footprint differs most on vision: Claude Sonnet 4.5 and multimodal input: Claude Sonnet 4.5.
 Both models share reasoning mode, function calling, tool use, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens, while Qwen3.5-35B-A3B lists $0.16/1M input and $1.3/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Qwen3.5-35B-A3B lower by about $6.1 per million blended tokens.
-Availability is 8 providers versus 1, so concentration risk also matters.
+For cost, Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output, while Qwen3.5-35B-A3B lists $0.14/1M input and $1/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Qwen3.5-35B-A3B lower by about $6.20 per million blended tokens.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 8 providers versus 2, so concentration risk also matters.

 Choose Claude Sonnet 4.5 when vision-heavy evaluation and broader provider choice are central to the workload.
 Choose Qwen3.5-35B-A3B when long-context analysis, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ